Lexington Winter Invitational

 - You run a K without being intersectional or knowing the theory.

-- You read an aff that has impacts related to trauma and don’t give a sufficient content warning.
+- You read a graphic aff that has impacts related to trauma and don’t give a sufficient content warning.

 - You say warming is good/doesn't exist.
-I'm so scared.
+I think that's bad scholarship.

 - You're unclear- that's really annoying, especially from novices.